LXC/LXD Setup on OracleLinux

 Setting the profile

-From the output above, we know the parent NIC’s name is enp1s0
+From the output above, we know the parent NIC’s name is enp1s0.
+We can now add the right properties for the eth0 NIC of the container.

 $ lxc profile device add macvlan eth0 nic nictype=macvlan parent=enp1s0